Big GDP report; Amazon delivers; Chipotle surges

 Before the Bell newsletter: Key market news.
 In your inbox.
 Subscribe now!

+4. Market movers: Twitter (TWTR) stock is down 15% premarket after the messaging platform reported earnings ahead of the open.
+The company saw its user base shrink in the second quarter.

-4. Market movers: Shares in Expedia (EXPE) and Chipotle (CMG) were among the top gainers in premarket trading.
+Shares in Expedia (EXPE) and Chipotle (CMG) were among the top gainers in premarket trading.

 Facebook (FB) shares bounced back 2% premarket after sustaining record-breaking losses on Thursday.